hack2skill/intel-oneAPI/README.md

 #### Team Leader Email -jerish716@gmail.com

 ## A Brief of the Prototype:
-  This section must include UML Daigrms and prototype description
+  This section must include UML Daigrms and prototype description hii

 ## Tech Stack:
    List Down all technologies used to Build the prototype **Clearly mentioning Intel® AI Analytics Toolkits, it's libraries and the SYCL/DCP++ Libraries used**